CESNET/etlog/doc/notes.md

 Application is running by unprivileged user, so he cant bind standard http and https port.
 Instead ports 8080 and 8443 are used.
-Automatic port redirection to ports 8080 and 8443 is provided through iptables:
+Automatic port redirection to ports 8080 and 8443 is provided through iptables.
 Persistence of rules is ensured by iptables-persistent debian package:
 ```
 apt-get install iptables-persistent